hexanal/fredmercy-blog/LOG.md

+## unfollow people on twitter

+- leave the people who don't help me be happier
+- add real people I've met that I kind of miss
+- reconnect, and push people toward privacy-friendly services
+- damn... these hacker news articles, man...
+I'm falling into this :)

 ##  i18n & big refactoring session

 - can we just... use a page "id" as the link between the languages?